From the Principal

 All staff work with parents and partner with community groups and clubs to develop the whole child.
 Cottesloe Primary is a smaller school by design, giving staff the opportunity to get to know your child and their family, which contributes to building strong relationships that optimize learning outcomes for students.

-Cottesloe Primary School opens the 2022 School Year with an enrolment of 351 students – pretty close to the school’s capacity.
+Cottesloe Primary School opens the 2025 School Year with an enrolment of 360 students – pretty close to the school’s capacity.
 We have a highly skilled team of teaching and support staff who are united in their goal to bring the best out in our students.

-Cottesloe Primary has developed a culture of high expectations and a culture of improvement.
-We strive to maintain and improve our high academic standards and continue to reflect on and refine our programs.
+Cottesloe Primary has developed a culture of high expectations and a culture of improvement We strive to maintain and improve our high academic standards and continue to reflect on and refine our programs.

 Cottesloe Primary’s Mindful Breathing Program involves students practicing techniques that have proven to develop focus, emotional regulation and wellbeing.
 We want students to understand how their brain works and how they can make choices about what to focus on and to choose positive thinking.

-This year we are able to offer specialist instruction to our students in the following areas:
+This year we are able to offer specialist instruction to our students in the following areas: Japanese Language Year 2 to Year 6 Physical Education Pre-Primary to Year 6 Performing Arts/Music Pre-Primary to Year 6 Visual Arts Pre-Primary to Year 6

 Design and Technology Year 3 to Year 6